jbbaker121/value_investing/README.md

     latest_revenue = revenue_series[years[0]]
     four_years_ago_revenue = revenue_series[years[3]]

     ### This is the only one that falls apart if a company IPO'd in the last 4 years.
-The reason that it is 4 is that it inexplicably fails for the year 2020.
+The reason that it is 4 years is that it inexplicably fails for the year 2020.

     ### CAGR calculates the average annual rate an investment grows over a period of longer than a year